 A degree in Oriental Studies is not a vocational degree, but a wide range of employers appreciate the skills our graduates gain from their studies.
 Career options exist in finance, the media, commerce, the Civil Service, law, accountancy and the arts.
 Around 30% of Oriental Studies graduates go on to further study.

-Recent Oriental Studies graduates include Jane and Emma who both graduated with a BA (OS) Chinese in 2011.
-Jane is about to start an 11 month internship at the Foreign and Commonwealth Office as well as applying for postgraduate study, and Emma is getting ready to start her new position as International Data and Support Assistant at the International Dunhuang Project, based at the British Library.
+Recent Oriental Studies graduates include Alex and Emma who both graduated with a BA (OS) Chinese.
+Alex has taken up a job with The Swire Group, whose core businesses are located in the Asia Pacific Region, and Emma is working as International Data and Support Assistant at the International Dunhuang Project, based at the British Library.

 Andi, who graduated in 1996 with a BA (OS) in Japanese, is now Director, International Business Development at Ping Identity.
 He says: ‘My first job after graduating was with a small software company in Cambridge.
 I’ve since worked for two software start-ups, as well as much larger companies (through acquisition).
 My time at Oxford gave me a good foundation for the varied demands of both small and large companies, and the skills required to handle the constant change and learning required in the software industry.
 I’ve also had the opportunity to do business in Japan on several occasions through my career.’